-Most wood damage can be repaired fair easily.
-Just like with this French Provincial dresser.
-The corners have had a lot of wear and tear and the veneer was lifting and had broken off.
-The rest of the veneer was in decent shape and still had good contact.
-So all it needed was a good wood filler before it was painted.
+Most wood damage can be repaired fairly quickly. like with this French Provincial dresser.
+The corners have had a lot of wear and tear, and the veneer was lifting and had broken off.
+The rest of the surface was in decent shape and still had good contact.
+It just needed surface wood repairs.

 Here is what I used to repair this veneer damage on this dresser.